 Borr Drilling Limited was incorporated in Bermuda on August 8, 2016.
-We are listed on the Oslo Stock Exchange and on the New York Stock Exchange under the ticker "BORR".
+We are listed on the Oslo Stock Exchange ("OSE") and on the New York Stock Exchange ("NYSE") under the ticker "BORR".
 Borr Drilling Limited is an international offshore drilling contractor providing services to the oil and gas industry.
 Our primary business is the ownership, contracting and operation of modern jack-up drilling rigs for operations in shallow-water areas (i.e., in water depths up to approximately 400 feet), including the provision of related equipment and work crews to conduct drilling of oil and gas wells and workover operations for exploration and production customers.
-As of March 31, 2023, we had a total of 22 premium jack-up rigs, including one rig which was "warm stacked", and had agreed to purchase two additional premium jack-up rigs under construction.
+As of June 30, 2023, we had a total of 22 premium jack-up rigs and had agreed to purchase two additional premium jack-up rigs under construction.
 Of our total fleet of 24 jack-up drilling rigs (including newbuilds under construction), two premium jack-up drilling rigs are scheduled for delivery in 2025.